masinism/linki/README.md

 Linki is an open source design project initiated by artist Timo Toots and his Studio Maajaam.
 Collaborators welcome to join!

-# Guidelines
+# Physical properties

-The basic guidelines that make up a linki are following:
+Linki is a physical object from any material like wood, cardboard, metal etc* with following dimensions:

-* Physical object from any material like wood, cardboard, metal etc. It’s better if the material is recycable.
-Plastics are not encouraged!
+* Size 90x90mm (3.54" x 3.54")
-* Size 90x90mm, maximum thickness 4mm.
+* Maximum thickness 4mm (0.157")

-* Size 3.54" x 3.54", max thickness 0.157".
+* Recyclable materials are prefferred

 ## URL
-* URL is stored in three ways (use all if possible):
+URL can be stored in three ways:
-1. NFC tag
+1. NFC tag (obligatory)
-2. QR-code
+2. QR-code (optional)
-3. Printed as text
+3. Printed as text (optional)

 ## Design
-The design of the linki is free.
-There are four graphic elements to create more or less linki resemblance:
+The design of the linki is open for creativity.
+There are four design elements that could be used:
 1. downward arrow
 2. rectangular hole
 3. two vertical lines
 4. top right corner is cut

 # NFC

-The URL should be written on the NFC chip as message in NFC Data Exchange Format (NDEF).
+The URL should be written on the NFC chip as a message in (NFC Data Exchange Format (NDEF))[https://learn.adafruit.com/adafruit-pn532-rfid-nfc/ndef].

 The NFC tag should be positioned so it’s vertical center is 23mm from bottom edge and horizontally it’s centered.